XMinecraft14/bedrock-wiki/docs/blocks/tool-based-destruction.md

         "components": {
             "minecraft:destructible_by_mining": {
                 "seconds_to_destroy": 1.5
-            },
-            "minecraft:tags": [
-                "minecraft:is_pickaxe_item_destructible" // Allows pickaxes to mine this block faster ]
+            },  "tag:minecraft:is_pickaxe_item_destructible" // Allows pickaxes to mine this block faster }
-        }
     }
 }